8 of South Australia’s best sunsets in national parks

 The best time to visit Malkumba-Coongie Lakes National Park in the state’s far north-east is in late autumn.
 Visitors in April and May can expect colourful sunsets, no wind and high, sparse clouds that provide the recipe for the perfect sunset.

 The good news is, the landscape here is mostly flat, so you won’t need to head up any hills to get the best view.

 For panoramic views across the city skyline all the way to the coast, head to Adelaide’s highest peak.
-Mount Lofty Summit is the perfect place to watch the sun go down and its only 16 kilometres from the CBD.
-Perch yourself on one of the benches and drink in the dramatic views from 710 metres above sea level.
+Mount Lofty Summit is the perfect place to watch the sun go down, and it’s only 16 km from the CBD.
+Perch yourself on one of the benches and drink in the dramatic views from 710 m above sea level.

 You’d be forgiven if you looked at this picture and thought you were about to enter the pearly gates of heaven.
 Ikara-Flinders Ranges National Park is not far off.
 It’s one of SA’s most popular tourist destinations and home to Aboriginal art rock sites, geological history, impressive fossils and well-preserved cultural heritage.
 Oh and it’s also a great place to see killer sunsets too.

 There are very few places in SA where you can stroll a few hundred metres from your campsite to take in uninterrupted views of the sun setting over the ocean.

 Deep Creek National Park on SA’s Fleurieu Peninsula isn’t short of spectacular sunsets.
 The best viewing spots are Blowhole Beach, Cobbler Hill Picnic Ground, Tapanappa Ridge and Lookout, and Goondaloo Ridge.
 Just expect the odd photo bomb from some very photogenic kangaroos from time to time.

 Got a favourite sunset spot in South Australia?
 Tell us in the comments below.

 This story was originally posted in February 2017.